appdev-lessons/our-own-classes-level-up/content.md

 ```
 {: .repl #person_attr_accessor title="Person attr_accessor" points="1"}

+There are times when it makes sense to auto-create just a setter OR just a getter for an attribute (not both).
+Ruby also has `attr_reader` for creating getter methods and `attr_writer` for creating setter methods.

 ### Custom Setters and Getters
 Sometimes, you need more control over how attributes are set or retrieved.
 In these cases, you can define custom setter and getter methods.